 To reduce the effect of currency fluctuations on the value of existing or anticipated holdings of portfolio securities, a Fund also may engage in Proxy Hedging, a type of currency hedging.
 Proxy Hedging is often used when the currency to which a Fund's portfolio is exposed is difficult to hedge or to hedge against the dollar.
 Proxy Hedging entails entering into a forward contract to sell a currency whose changes in value are generally considered to be linked to a currency or currencies in which some or all of a Fund's portfolio securities are or are expected to be denominated, and to buy U.S. dollars.
 The amount of the contract would not exceed the value of the Fund's securities denominated in linked currencies.
 For example, if the Advisor considers that the Swedish krona is linked to the euro, the Fund holds securities denominated in krona and the Advisor believes that the value of the krona will decline against the U.S. dollar, the Advisor may enter into a contract to sell euros and buy U.S. dollars.
 Currency hedging involves some of the same risks and considerations as other transactions with similar instruments.
 Currency transactions can result in losses to a Fund if the currency being hedged fluctuates in value to a degree or in a direction that is not anticipated.
-Furthermore, there is risk that the perceived linkage between various currencies may not be present or may not be present during the particular time that a Fund is engaging in Proxy Hedging.
-If a Fund enters into a Proxy Hedging transaction, the Fund will "cover" its position so as not to create a "senior security" as defined in Section 18 of the 1940 Act.
+Furthermore, there is risk that the perceived linkage between various currencies may not be present during the particular time that a Fund is engaging in Proxy Hedging.
+If a Fund enters into a Proxy Hedging in Security" as defined in Section 18 of the 1940 Act.